ezecosystem/EdgarEzFaviconBundle/README.md

 * package_dest : define were favicon images would be uploaded
 * favicons_view : define which twig template would be used to be completed with all head links favicons
 * favicon_design : list of client type (from 'desktop_browser', 'ios', 'windows', 'safari_pinned_tab', 'coast', 'open_graph', 'yandex_browser', 'firefox_app', 'android_chrome')
+* versioning : define if GET parameter would be adder after favicons path

 ### How to use